 July 6th: Hospitalized in Windsor for ulcer

-July 27th, 1884: Appointed Lance-Corporal a second time and he was appointed Corporal on July 25th.
+July 27th, 1884: He was appointed Lance-Corporal a second time and he was appointed Corporal on July 25th.

-February 21st, 1885: Paraded at Wellington Barracks before embarking for Egypt
+February 21st, 1885: The battalion paraded at Wellington Barracks before embarking for Egypt

 March 9th: Posted to an outpost position near Suakin (nightly harassment)

-May 8th: Received their Khaki clothing (first time in the regiment)
+May 8th: The battalion received their Khaki clothing (first time in the regiment)

-July 8th: Left Egypt for Cyprus where they arrived on July 11th and were back home on September 11th
+July 8th: They eft Egypt for Cyprus where they arrived on July 11th and were back home on September 11th

 November 20th, 1888: Promoted to Lance-Sergeant

-October 12th, 1891: Permitted to continue in service beyond 21 years
+October 12th, 1891: He was permitted to continue in service beyond 21 years

 September 22nd, 1927: He was still claiming a pension and it was revised for the last time on that day.